audrey617/My-Notes/ML/CS7641 Mid-term Prep.md

     <img width="50%" src="https://github.com/audrey617/Notes/blob/main/ML/images/1.JPG?raw=true">
 </p>

-### 4. ID3 (Top down, greedy appraoch, returns optimal decision tree, prefer shorter tree than long tree)
+### 4. ID3 (Top down, greedy approach, returns optimal decision tree, prefer shorter tree than long tree)
 The leaves contrains a mixture of T and F are impure.
 The leaves only contain T or F are pure.
 To select node, compare options, we prefer the option provides more pure leaves.
 To quantify the impurity of leaves, we use Gini impurity (G= ∑ p(i)∗(1−p(i)).
 A Gini Impurity of 0 is the lowest and best possible impurity), entropy or Information gain. <br/>
 <br/>
 Best selection of ID3 is based on **largest Information gain or smallest entropy**<br />